 1 Jan 2011 - 30 Jun 2014

-COCOPS has received funding from the European Community's Seventh Framework Programme under grant agreement No. 266887, Socio-economic Sciences and Humanities.
+COCOPS has received funding from the European Commission's Seventh Framework Programme under grant agreement No. 266887, Socio-economic Sciences and Humanities.

 Explore selected publications by COCOPS on the Hertie School Research Repository.